nikolayquadrat/lpb-ex-ome-presession/README.md

 Adapter and quality trimming is performed with Trim Galore (default Illumina-adapter detection).
 The step can be disabled (USE_TRIMMING = False) for strict GTEx parity, in which case STAR's soft-clipping handles adapter contamination.

 #### 3. STAR alignment
-STAR 2.7.11b (rule r03d_STAR_mapping_GTEx) aligns the trimmed reads to the indexed genome using the exact parameter set from the Broad GTEx pipeline's run_STAR.py: --twopassMode Basic, --outFilterMultimapNmax 20, --outFilterType BySJout, --outFilterMismatchNoverLmax 0.1, --alignIntronMin 20, --alignIntronMax 1000000, --limitSjdbInsertNsj 1200000, --outFilterScoreMinOverLread 0.33, --outFilterMatchNminOverLread 0.33, --alignSoftClipAtReferenceEnds Yes, --quantMode TranscriptomeSAM GeneCounts, --outSAMtype BAM SortedByCoordinate, --outSAMunmapped Within, with chimeric-detection flags (--chimSegmentMin 15, --chimJunctionOverhangMin 15, --chimOutType Junctions WithinBAM SoftClip, --chimMainSegmentMultNmax 1) per the TOPMed/GTEx convention.
-Per-sample read-group tags (ID:{sample} SM:{sample} PL:ILLUMINA LB:lib1) are injected via --outSAMattrRGline for downstream-tool compatibility.
+STAR 2.7.11b (rule r03d_STAR_mapping_GTEx) aligns the trimmed reads to the indexed genome using the exact parameter set from the Broad GTEx pipeline's run_STAR.py: `--twopassMode Basic, --outFilterMultimapNmax 20, --outFilterType BySJout, --outFilterMismatchNoverLmax 0.1, --alignIntronMin 20, --alignIntronMax 1000000, --limitSjdbInsertNsj 1200000, --outFilterScoreMinOverLread 0.33, --outFilterMatchNminOverLread 0.33, --alignSoftClipAtReferenceEnds Yes, --quantMode TranscriptomeSAM GeneCounts, --outSAMtype BAM SortedByCoordinate, --outSAMunmapped Within`, with chimeric-detection flags (`--chimSegmentMin 15, --chimJunctionOverhangMin 15, --chimOutType Junctions WithinBAM SoftClip, --chimMainSegmentMultNmax 1`) per the TOPMed/GTEx convention.
+Per-sample read-group tags (`ID:{sample} SM:{sample} PL:ILLUMINA LB:lib1`) are injected via `--outSAMattrRGline` for downstream-tool compatibility.
 The two-pass mode and BySJout filter together substantially improve novel-junction detection, which is important for FRASER's splice-outlier analysis.
 STAR produces three outputs per sample: a coordinate-sorted genome-aligned BAM, a transcriptome-coordinate BAM (for downstream RSEM if needed), the gene-level read-count table (ReadsPerGene.out.tab, mergeable with the GTEx V11 count matrix), the splice-junction table (SJ.out.tab, used by FRASER), and a chimeric-junction file.
-Aligned BAMs are indexed by samtools 1.9 (rule r03e_index_bam).
+Aligned BAMs are indexed by samtools 1.9 (rule `r03e_index_bam`).

-Per-sample STAR Log.final.out files are parsed into a single TSV (rule r03h_mapping_stat, 00_mapping_stat/mapping_stat.txt) reporting input read counts, uniquely mapped read counts and percentages, multi-mapped percentages, "too many loci" rates, and unmapped fractions per sample.
+Per-sample STAR Log.final.out files are parsed into a single TSV (rule `r03h_mapping_stat`, `00_mapping_stat/mapping_stat.txt`) reporting input read counts, uniquely mapped read counts and percentages, multi-mapped percentages, "too many loci" rates, and unmapped fractions per sample.

-Picard MarkDuplicates 2.27.5 (rule r03f_markduplicates) marks PCR/optical duplicates on the coordinate-sorted BAM, producing the canonical GTEx-style filename {sample}.Aligned.sortedByCoord.out.patched.md.bam.
+Picard MarkDuplicates 2.27.5 (rule `r03f_markduplicates`) marks PCR/optical duplicates on the coordinate-sorted BAM, producing the canonical GTEx-style filename `{sample}.Aligned.sortedByCoord.out.patched.md.bam`.
 The "patched" suffix is retained for naming consistency with the GTEx convention even though bamsync (which would carry QC flags from a pre-existing CRAM in GTEx's own pipeline) is not applied here, since alignment starts from raw FASTQ.
-The MD'd BAM is the canonical input for the DROP MAE, OUTRIDER, and FRASER modules and is indexed by samtools (rule r03g_index_md_bam).
+The MD'd BAM is the canonical input for the DROP MAE, OUTRIDER, and FRASER modules and is indexed by samtools (rule `r03g_index_md_bam`).

 #### 4. RNA-seq quality control
  Picard CollectRnaSeqMetrics 2.27.5 (rule r04c_picard_rnaseq_metrics) is run per-sample to produce comprehensive RNA-seq quality metrics.
-The required UCSC refFlat annotation is generated once from the GENCODE v47 GTF using ucsc-gtfToGenePred -genePredExt -geneNameAsName2 followed by column-reordering to refFlat format (rule r04a_make_refflat).
-A Picard interval-list of ribosomal RNA loci is generated once from the same GTF by selecting gene_type "rRNA" and gene_type "Mt_rRNA" features and combining them with the BAM's @SQ header lines (rule r04b_make_rrna_intervals).
-CollectRnaSeqMetrics is run with STRAND_SPECIFICITY=NONE (preserving 3' bias and rRNA detection regardless of library protocol) and VALIDATION_STRINGENCY=LENIENT to accommodate STAR-output BAMs.
-The resulting per-sample metrics are aggregated into a cohort summary table (rule r04d_qc_summary, 04_qc/00_qc_summary.tsv) reporting:
+The required UCSC refFlat annotation is generated once from the GENCODE v47 GTF using `ucsc-gtfToGenePred -genePredExt -geneNameAsName2` followed by column-reordering to refFlat format (rule `r04a_make_refflat`).
+A Picard interval-list of ribosomal RNA loci is generated once from the same GTF by selecting gene_type "rRNA" and gene_type "Mt_rRNA" features and combining them with the BAM's @SQ header lines (rule `r04b_make_rrna_intervals`).
+CollectRnaSeqMetrics is run with STRAND_SPECIFICITY=NONE (preserving 3' bias and rRNA detection regardless of library protocol) and `VALIDATION_STRINGENCY=LENIENT` to accommodate STAR-output BAMs.
+The resulting per-sample metrics are aggregated into a cohort summary table (rule `r04d_qc_summary`, `04_qc/00_qc_summary.tsv`) reporting:
  - PF_BASES.
 Total number of bases in reads passing Illumina's chastity filter (PF = Passed Filter), including non-aligned reads.
 The denominator for most fraction metrics below.
  - PF_ALIGNED_BASES.
 Bases from PF reads that aligned to the reference.
 Bases in soft-clips, insertions, and secondary/supplementary alignments are excluded.
 Roughly equal to PF_BASES × overall alignment rate.
  - PCT_RIBOSOMAL_BASES. rRNA contamination.
 Quality target: <5% with good rRNA depletion (Ribo-Zero / Poly-A selection); >10% indicates depletion failure or RNA degradation pulling reads to rRNA fragments.